 Where fleas are concerned, I recommend prevention rather than cure, so use a treatment each month to keep parasites at bay, but make sure you apply the flea medication in the right way otherwise it may not work as well as it should.

 If you prefer not to use chemicals on your pet, you might like to consider a natural flea control which you can either make yourself or pick up at any good pet store.

 Some medications will continue to be effective throughout the entire flea's life cycle, others will simply kill the fleas - leaving the eggs, larva, and pupae to continue to grow.

-flea, apart from leaving an itchy red spot, they can pass on disease and
+flea, apart from leaving a sore and/or itchy red spot, they can also pass on disease and

 fields and woods, which are ideal breeding grounds for dog ticks, you'll have to learn how to manage these little blighters too!